charleskoffler/clprolf/docs/official/clprolf_off_doc_4_interfaces.md

-# Interfaces in Clprolf — Complete Overview
+# Interfaces in Clprolf: A Complete Overview

 ## 1. General Principles